integrations/slack/README.md

 ## Roadmap and upcoming features

 * Support for GHES - We are supporting GHES integration as a private preview with GHES 3.6.
-Based on the feedback, we will decide the GA timelines.
+We will rollout GitHub app for GHES GA with GHES 3.8 (March,2023)
-* Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat.
-We are aiming to rollout this support by September 2022.
+* Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat. `Shipped`
-* GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat.
-We are aiming to rollout this support by October 2022.
+* GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat. `Shipped`
 * Custom filters support to manage notifications - This is one of the top asked feature.
 Provide support to customize notifications by providing advaced filter capabilities.
 Timlines are to be decided.

 ## Questions?
 Need help?